 Who's who and what do they do?
 How do I contact them?

-Class teachers have the responsibility for the achievement and progress of all children in their class.
-Class teachers are available in the playground after school or may be contacted via their school email addresses.
-Mrs Fulbrook, SEND Director for Acorn Education Trust, is the Special Educational Needs Coordinator.
+- Class teachers have the responsibility for the achievement and progress of all children in their class.
+Class teachers are available in the playground after school or may be contacted via their school email addresses. - Mrs Maria O'Brien is the Special Educational Needs Coordinator.
 Her role is to monitor and coordinate provision, provide advice and liaise with parents and outside agencies.
-She may be contacted in the first instance via email (SENCO@westashton.wilts.sch.uk) or through the school office.
-Mrs Fulbrook does not work full time within the school.
-Mrs Huxham is the headteacher of West Ashton School.
-Mr Foo is the governor with responsibility for SEND.
-We have a small team of teaching assistants who are trained to deliver a range of interventions and support programmes and who also support within classes.
+She may be contacted in the first instance via email (maria @acorneducationtrust.com) or through the school office.
+Mrs O'Brien does not work full time within the school. - Mrs Huxham is the headteacher of West Ashton School. - Mrs Webster is the governor with responsibility for SEND. - We have a small team of teaching assistants who are trained to deliver a range of interventions and support programmes and who also support within classes.

 How does the school know if my child needs extra help?

-On a daily basis, teachers evaluate their lessons and consider whether individual children are making the expected progress within the lessons.
-Children are assessed each term and their attainment and progress is tracked by the class teacher and by the headteacher.
-If the class teacher has any concerns about a child's attainment or progress, he/she would make contact with the child's parents to discuss the best way to support the child.
-Should concerns continue, the class teacher will discuss these with the SENCo and agree the best way forward.
-'Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SENEqually it should not be assumed that attainment in line with chronological age means that there is no learning difficulty or disability.'
-Para 6.23 SEND Code of Practice 2015 How does the school assess my child's SEN?
-If there have been ongoing concerns about a child's progress and/or development, the class teacher will consult with parents and the SENCo.
-If necessary, referral will also be made to the 'Wiltshire Graduated Response to SEND Support" (WGRSS) - this gives guidance regarding procedures and strategies and helps to inform decisions about how best to support the child's needs.
+- ➤ On a daily basis, teachers evaluate their lessons and consider whether individual children are making the expected progress within the lessons. - > Children are assessed each term and their attainment and progress is tracked by the class teacher and by the headteacher. - ➤ If the class teacher has any concerns about a child's attainment or progress, he/she would make contact with the child's parents to discuss the best way to support the child. - ➤ Should concerns continue, the class teacher will discuss these with the SENCo and agree the best way forward. - Following each data collection, the SENCo will review the progress of children with SEND and decide on am appropriate course of action.

+'Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SEN...Equally it should not be assumed that attainment in line with chronological age means that there is no learning difficulty or disability.'
+Para 6.23 SEND Code of Practice 2015

+How does the school assess my child's SEN?

+- ➢ If there have been ongoing concerns about a child's progress and/or development, the class teacher will consult with parents and the SENCo.
+If necessary, referral will also be made to the 'Wiltshire Graduated Response to SEND Support" (WGRSS) this gives guidance regarding procedures and strategies and helps to inform decisions about how best to support the child's needs.
 Most children can be supported successfully at this level.
-A One Page Profile may be written by the class teacher to outline how best to support the child.
-Additional assessment from the Acorn Education Trust SEND team or SENCo may be requested.
+A One Page Profile may be written by the class teacher to outline how best to support the child. - Additional assessment from the Acorn Education Trust SEND team or SENCo may be requested.